 Due to the permanency of scattering, we strongly recommend that the decision to have remains scattered be thoroughly discussed and thought through in advance.
-Scattering of cremated remains is only permitted within these designated areas and families must obtain a permit from the cemetery office.
+Scattering of cremated remains is only permitted within these designated areas and families must obtain a permit from the Cemetery office.
 The choice to have a small bronze plaque to memorialize the scattering is available at both locations.

 Plots and niches can either be transferred to an immediate family member (at the discretion of the Cemetery Manager) or sold back to the City for the original purchase price minus the portion allocated for the Care and Maintenance Fund.

-The Cemetery Administration Office is open Monday - Friday from 8 a.m. to 4 p.m. (no sales after 3 p.m.).
+Monday to Friday, 8 a.m. to 4 p.m. (no sales after 3 p.m.).